-If you’re running a home-based business, you probably know that not all the rules and regulations that apply to large companies applies to you.
+If you’re running a home-based business, you probably know that not all the rules and regulations that apply to large companies apply to you.

 However, there still are some things you need to do in order to make sure you’re running your home business legally.

-Luckily, with the power of internet, doing this is much easier than it was before.
+Luckily, with the power of the internet, doing this is much easier than it was before.

 And in order to help you get into it, we’ve come up with 4 tips you’ll be guaranteed to find helpful.